-“An hour after I get back home.
+“An hour after I get home.
 Now tell me, what was so urgent?”

-Marcus took a swig straight from the bottle he held before answering.
+Marcus took a swig straight from the bottle before answering.
 “Father is going to disinherit me.”

 “No, he won’t.
-That would leave cousin Jacob to inherit and he hates cousin Jacob even more than he hates me.”
+That would leave cousin Jacob as his heir and he hates cousin Jacob even more than he hates me.”

 “He’s serious this time, Kit.”

-I took in Marcus’ disheveled state.
+I took in Marcus’s disheveled state.
 The resignation in his bloodshot eyes.
 He truly believed his words.
 “What makes you say that?”

 “He ordered me to marry.
 Some young chit making her debut this year.
 Her father owns a coal factory and our father thinks he’ll get a good deal on refinement out of the marriage.”